Strategic initiatives rarely fail because they lack ambition. They fail because they compete.

 OPM strategy reduces failure rates by killing bad projects early and supporting good projects effectively.
 Improved project selection prevents the organization from starting doomed initiatives that waste resources.

 Effective measurement systems provide both operational insights and strategic indicators, connecting daily activities to business outcomes.
-These metrics help organizations understand whether their OPM strategy is delivering the intended value and where adjustments are needed.
+These metrics below help companies understand whether their OPM strategy is delivering the intended value and where adjustments are needed.

 Portfolio performance metrics